 When deciding which approach to use in order to overcome your procrastination, keep in mind that anti-procrastination techniques are especially effective when they’re tailored to the specific causes of your procrastination.
 For example, if you procrastinate because you set abstract goals for yourself, you should focus on setting concrete goals instead.
 Similarly, if you procrastinate because of available distractions, you should remove those distractions from your study environment, or go work somewhere else instead.

 In addition, note that if you suffer from an underlying issue that leads to procrastination, such as lack of sleep, depression, or ADHD, you will likely need to resolve that issue, using professional help if necessary, if you want to successfully overcome your procrastination.

-As such, don’t expect a single technique to solve all your problems, and don’t feel that if some technique works well for others then it will necessarily also work well for you.
+Finally, keep in mind that most people need more than one technique in order to overcome their procrastination, and that different techniques work better for different people in different circumstances.
+Accordingly, don’t expect a single technique to solve all your problems, and don’t feel that if some technique works well for others then it will necessarily also work well for you.
 Instead, try out the various techniques that are available to you, until you figure out which ones work best for you, in your particular situation.